 A skeleton that was found in the late 1970s suggests that people were living in Fylde, or what we now know as Blackpool, as far back as the Palaeolithic era.
-A British tribe lived in the area, who were controlled by Romans in AD80.
+A British tribe lived in the area, which was controlled by the Romans in AD80.
 During this time of Roman occupation, the area itself was covered in oak forests and bog land.

 Some of the earliest villages to be created on the Fylde that would later become part of Blackpool town were Anglo-Saxon settlements.
 However, some of them had 9th and 10th century Viking place names.
 This would suggest that Vikings and Anglo-Saxons were able to peacefully coexist in the area.
 Some of these place names were later joined together to form one.

 During mediaeval times, a stream ran through the peatlands, which discoloured the water.
-This is why the area became known as ‘Black Poole’.
-The first house in the area would be built in the 17th century by Edward Tyldesley.
-Later, plots of land were allocated to landowners in the area, and many long straight roads were built in the areas that are south of the town centre.
+This is why the area became known as “Black Poole“.
+The first house in the area was built in the 17th century by Edward Tyldesley.
+Later, plots of land were allocated to landowners in the area, and many long, straight roads were built in the areas that are south of the town centre.

 In 1846, the first train line to Blackpool was created, and the area was booming with visitors that arrived by rail.
 This is what provided the motivation for entrepreneurs to build new accommodation and to create new attractions.
 A health board was formed in 1851, and gas lighting was introduced the following year.
 Piped water reached the area in 1864.

 In 1863, the North Pier was completed, which brought in even more visitors.
 The Central Pier was completed in 1868, and the South Pier was completed in 1893.
 This made Blackpool the only town in the entirety of the UK that had three piers.
-Blackpool was the first municipality in the world to have electric street lighting in 1879, and the town quickly became North England’s most prominent holiday resort.
+In 1879, Blackpool became the world’s first municipality to have electric street lighting, and the town quickly became North England’s most prominent holiday resort.

 The Grand Theatre, one of Britain’s first all-electric theatres, and Blackpool Tower opened in 1894.
 Shops and department stores made their way into the town by the 1930s.